 - Compatibility: Look for a practitioner who you feel comfortable working with

-Alternatively, you can make your own searches and then check out that they are on the government’s Insolvency Service directory – GOV.UK “Find an insolvency practitioner” in addition to asking them questions to ensure they will be a.good fit to work with you.
+Alternatively, you can do your own searches and then check out that they are on the government’s Insolvency Service directory – GOV.UK “Find an insolvency practitioner” in addition to asking them questions to ensure they will be a.good fit to work with you.

 Does my Insolvency Practitioner Need to be Local?

 If you feel it is essential, then they will often agree to meet with you on a face-to-face basis – if this is required – and will travel to your premises if you are based in the UK.